 - Now extract the WordPress files directly into the WordPress directory ( file manager -> public_html)

 - Remember you didn’t remove wp-content and wp-config?
 So, you don’t need the new wp-content folder.

 Contact Your Host Provider

 If after you have taken all the steps above and the issue persists, you may have to contact your web host for further assistance.

-The 500 internal server error is so frustrating because it doesn’t always have a clear cause or a clear solution.
+The error is so frustrating because it doesn’t always have a clear cause or a clear solution.
 It requires a lot of troubleshooting, as you’ve learned, but we hope these steps have at least made the task a little less irritating.

 Have you ever encountered 500 HTTP error?
 How did you resolve it?
 Please share in the comment section!